Virginia Military Institute: Student life

 Just as cadets did nearly 200 years ago, today's cadets give up such comforts as beds, instead lying upon cots colloquially referred to as "hays".
 These hays are little more than foam mats that must be rolled every morning and aired every Monday.
 Further, cadet uniforms have changed little; the coatee worn in parades dates to the War of 1812.
 New cadets, known as "Rats", are not permitted to watch TV or listen to music outside of an academic setting.
-Living conditions are considered more austere here than other service academies.
+Living conditions are considered more austere here than other senior military colleges.

 Ratline

-During the first six months at VMI, New Cadets are called "Rats," the accepted term (since the 1850s) for a New Cadet.
-The VMI ratline is a tough, old-fashioned indoctrination-system which dates back to the institute's founding.
-All "Rats" refer to their classmates, male or female, as "Brother Rats."
-The term "Brother Rat" is a term of endearment which lasts a lifetime amongst VMI graduates.
-Legend has it that when Washington College (now Washington and Lee University) students and VMI cadets drilled together in the 1830s, the students called the cadets "Rats" perhaps because of their gray uniforms.
+During the first six months at VMI, new cadets are called "Rats", a term used since the 1850s.
+"Rats" refer to their classmates, male or female, as "Brother Rats".
+VMI folklore has it that when Washington College (now Washington and Lee University) students and VMI cadets drilled together in the 1830s, the students called the cadets "Rats" perhaps because of their gray uniforms.
 The cadets responded in kind calling the neighboring students "Minks" perhaps because many of them were from wealthy backgrounds.
-The purpose of the Ratline is to teach self-control, self-discipline, time-management, and followership as prerequisites for becoming a VMI cadet.

-New freshmen, known collectively as the "Rat Mass," walk along a prescribed line in barracks while maintaining an exaggerated form of attention, called "straining."
+New cadets, known collectively as the "Rat Mass," walk along a prescribed line in barracks while maintaining an exaggerated form of attention, called "straining".
 This experience, called the Rat Line, is intended by the upper classes to instill camaraderie, pride, and discipline into the incoming class.
-Under this system, the Rats face numerous mental and physical challenges, starting with "Hell Week."
+Under this system, the Rats face numerous mental and physical challenges, starting with "Hell Week".
 During Hell Week, Rats receive basic military instruction from select upper classmen ("Cadre"); they learn to march, to clean their M14 rifle, and to wear their uniforms.
 During Hell Week, Rats also meet the members of various cadet-run organizations and learn the functions of each.

 At the end of the first week, each Rat is paired with a first classman (senior) who serves as their mentor for the rest of the first year.
-The first classman is called a "Dyke," reference to an older Southern pronunciation of "to deck out," or to get into a uniform, as one of the roles of the rat is to help prepare their "Dyke's" uniform and dress them for parades.
-While the Dyke watches out for the Rat and the Rat works for the Dyke in accordance with Institute policy, Cadre still enforce all rules for the Rats.
-The combination of the warm relationship with the Dykes and the harshness of the school system, with countless push-ups, sweat parties, and runs, is calculated to instill the required military outlook and competence on everyday tasks in the Rats.
+The first classman is called a "Dyke", referencing an older Southern pronunciation of "to deck out", or to get into a uniform, as one of the roles of the rat is to help prepare their "Dyke's" uniform and dress them for parades.